timeblock4228waterphone/Time-anchor/README.md

 the level are 6 hours 3 hours 2 hours, next ,45 , 30 minute , next 30 minute anchor, next 15 minute anchor next 15 minute.to the smalled next 5 minute .

-the algerba one it is group in 6 hours. .
+the algerba one it is group in 6 hours. . with this it helps you know how much time is avible till the next event.

 Thing to know about this is you look at layer by layer